ry4npw/enigma/README.md

 This project was an experiment to emulate the hardware of an Enigma machine.
 Essentially, it is a state machine that holds the state of rotors, a reflector, and a plug board.
 The implementation includes a [`RotorWiring`](src/main/java/pw/ry4n/enigma/util/RotorWiring.java) class with default implementations of the standard German Enigma rotors I through VIII and the wide B reflector.

 This java implementation is not optimized for performance.
 It is, however, an accurate emulation of a physical Enigma machine and state.
-The choice to base implementation on a class and not a primitive was done to support extension to other Java objects, see [below](#using-enigma-to-encrypt-base64).
+The choice to base implementation on a class was so that it would be extensible to use other Java objects as contacts on each wheel, see [below](#using-enigma-to-encrypt-base64).

 ## Java Dependencies